Inflectra/rapise-documentation/docs/Guide/code_helper.md

 ## Advanced

-Rapise has built-in code completion logic that lets it suggest the available list of functions for a specific object.
-However since JavaScript is fundamentally an un-typed language, for the code completion to work, there are some tips and tricks that you can use.
+Rapise has built-in code completion logic that suggests available functions for a specific object.
+However, since JavaScript is fundamentally an untyped language, for code completion to work, there are some tips and tricks you can use.

-Rapise scans for variable definitions when one saves the `.js` source file.
-So if anything goes wrong (no hints) then first thing is to save the file.
+Rapise scans for variable definitions when you save the `.js` source file.
+So, if anything goes wrong (e.g., no hints), the first thing to do is save the file.

-One may define a variable as simple as:
+You can define a variable as simply as:

 ```javascript
 var p;
 ```

-In this example `p` is just a variable with undefined type.
-It may be used as number, string or object.
-So Rapise has no idea of how to deal with it.
-So if you type a dot after  `p.` no code-completion window appears.
+In this example, `p` is just a variable with an undefined type.
+It may be used as a number, string, or object.
+So, Rapise has no idea how to deal with it.
+So, if you type `p` and then a dot, no code completion window appears.

-There are several ways of giving Rapise a "hint" about the variable type:
+There are several ways to give Rapise a "hint" about the variable type:

 ## Static Assignment

-First, is static assignment.
-Suppose you specify some constant value when defining a variable:
+First is static assignment.
+Suppose you specify a constant value when defining a variable:

 ```javascript
 var p = "some string";
 ```

-In this case Rapise knows the type of `p`.
-So it would assist you when you type a dot `.` after `p`:
+In this case, Rapise knows the type of `p`.
+So it will assist you when you type `p` and then a dot:

 ![code_completion_1](./img/code_helper2.png)

 ## Using Comments to Suggest the Type

-In some cases variable type is not clear from its definition or assignments is not static:
+In some cases, a variable's type is not clear from its definition, or its assignments are not static:

 ```javascript
 var v1 = input;
 var v2;
 ```

-To deal with such cases the code should be instrumented.
-For example, if we know that input is string and v2 will be used as number then we may explain it to Rapise by placing variable type using special comment: `/**var_type*/` right together with var definition.
-It should be placed right either between `var` keyword and variable name or right after an assignment operation (`=`), if any.
+To deal with such cases, the code should be instrumented.
+For example, if we know that `input` is a string and `v2` will be used as a number, then we can explain it to Rapise by placing the variable type using a special comment: `/**var_type*/` right next to the variable definition.
+It should be placed either right between the `var` keyword and the variable name, or immediately after an assignment operation (`=`), if one exists.
 I.e.:

 ```javascript
 var v1 = /**string*/ input;
 var /**number*/ v2;
 ```

-So now Rapise will be able to display the list of available methods and properties:
+Now, Rapise will be able to display the list of available methods and properties:

 ![code_completion_2](./img/code_helper3.png)

 Another common case is a function parameter.
-If you have function that is defined:
+If you have a function defined as follows:

 ```javascript
 function my_func(patient_index, patient_name)